 Winter blues, we have all felt them from time to time, however when it persists for weeks and months, and turns into a mild depression, then we could be looking at SAD.
-Particularly if it reoccurs for a few consecutive years.
+That’s when SAD Lamps can often help the symptoms, and why we have created this SAD lamp review.

 Circadian rhythm is an approximately 24hour cycle in the physiological process of animals and plants.
 It is regulated by temperature and most importantly sunlight.
 In humans these rhythms are important in the command chain that regulates most of our bodily functions.
 Our appetite, digestion, energy, sleep quality, sleep patterns and mood are all subject to influence of the circadian clock.